 I sometimes think the reason I survived and Tonia did not is because she had to live with her pain and grief and sense of betrayal all the time, while I simply filed it away and moved on.
 I don’t want you to think it hasn’t affected me.
 I suffer depression and anxiety.
 I have screaming nightmares that I truly believe are memories demanding to be remembered.
 Because you can’t heal if you can’t remember what it is you’re trying to deal with.

-That’s why I’m writing it all down: capturing it while I remember it, preserving it in case I try to forget, and laying it all out in the light to be examined and dealt with.
+That’s why I’m writing it all down: capturing it while I remember it, preserving it in case I try to forget it all again, and laying it all out in the light to be examined and dealt with.

 If you deal with any of these things, seriously, get thee to a therapist.
 Leaving painful things hidden is like inviting your soul to rust.
 Go find someone who can help you safely deal with your trauma.